How Much Money Do You Need to Be an Angel Investor?

 Angel investing can be a fun and rewarding way to make money while supporting early-stage companies.

-But before you write that check, you need to ask yourself one question: how much money do you need to be an angel investor?
+But before you write that check, you need to ask yourself one question: how much do angel investors invest, and how much of ownership equity are you prepared to contribute?
+Angel investors typically provide seed funding to early-stage startups that are often seen as too high-risk by banks.

-That said, there are a few general guidelines you can follow when deciding how much money to invest as an angel.
+That said, there are a few general guidelines you can follow when deciding how much money you need to be an angel investor.
+An angel investor typically acquires a minority stake in the business, usually between 10% and 25%.

 The Different Types of Investments That Angels Make

-This is a loan that can be converted into equity at a later date.
-This is a common type of investment for angels because it allows them to invest early in a company without having to give up too much equity.
+1. Convertible Debt: This is a loan convertible into equity later.
+It’s popular because it allows angels to invest early without giving up too much equity.

 (Source)